 Human beings have all sorts of emotions.
 We are constantly acting and reacting to the things around us.
-Self-monitoring is when we are in control of those behaviors.
-People who self-monitor tend to be very aware of how others perceive their actions and often adjust their actions accordingly to create the desired public appearance they want to put forward.
-Some personality types are more likely to use this behavior because they feel the need to control their actions tightly.
-These are known as high self-monitors while others who are more spontaneous are referred to as low self-monitors.
+Those who have control over their emotions and behaviors are said to possess the skill of self-monitoring.
+People who self-monitor tend to be more aware of how others perceive their actions and often adjust them accordingly to create the desired public appearance they want to put forward.
+In some environments, this can be very useful.

 What Is Self-Monitoring?

 Self-monitoring as a psychological behavior has the potential to be harmful.
-The theory behind it tends to be quite confusing as many of the factors that are used to define self-monitoring can be seen in so many different patients along a spectrum of diagnoses.
-Some also argue that since self-monitoring is so concerned with the outer world many outside factors, such as physical location, will also influence a person's monitoring habits.
-By being so wrapped up in what everyone else is doing psychologists hypothesize that you can't help but be affected in your behaviors and that it is far more useful for someone to be monitored in those situations when they're not aware of it to find their true behaviors.
+The theory behind it tends to be quite confusing as many of the factors that are used to define self-monitoring can be seen in many different patients along a spectrum of diagnoses.
+Some also argue that because self-monitoring is so concerned with the outer world that many outside factors, such as physical location, can also influence a person's monitoring habits.

 What Type Of People Self-Monitor?

-Research has shown that people who are high self-monitors tend to be more ambitious, and are the "social butterflies" who can adapt to any situation.
-People like this are more likely to be in multiple roles as leaders since they can span different groups and they're more likely to be found at the top of the corporate ladder in positions like HR, CEOs or consultants.
-These people are good at conflict resolution and acting as mediators because they have the unique ability to see all sides of an argument without getting involved.
-They're also more likely to be able to ingratiate themselves with others by recognizing and then playing favorably to the important people that can help them move up - and we've all met someone like that!
+Research has shown that people who are high self-monitors tend to be more ambitious.
+They tend to be "social butterflies" who can adapt to any situation.
+People like this are more likely to be in multiple roles as leaders because they can span different groups.
+They're more likely to be found at the top of the corporate ladder in positions like HR, CEOs, or consultants.
+These people may tend to be effective at conflict resolution and acting as mediators because they can have the unique ability to see all sides of an argument without getting involved.
+They're also more likely to be able to ingratiate themselves with others by recognizing and then playing favorably to the important people who can help them move up.

-Another selection of people who self-monitor is those who have issues with hypervigilance.
-People with conditions that cause them to be very aware of everything around them or those who deal with social anxiety often have an intense need to look around them and take everything in before comparing themselves to it.
-People who are high self-monitors also tend to look for people who they can mirror in positions they want to emulate rather than those they have a genuine connection with.
-For example, when dating, the high self-monitor is more likely to choose someone with a high social status over someone they actually connect with.
+Another group of people who self-monitor are those who have issues with hypervigilance.
+People with conditions that cause them to be very aware of everything around them or those who live with social anxiety often have an intense need to look around them and take everything in before comparing themselves to it or reacting.
+People who are high self-monitors also tend to look for people whom they can mirror in positions they want to emulate rather than those they have a genuine connection with.
+For example, when dating, the high self-monitor may be more likely to choose someone with a high social status over someone they connect with.

-On the other hand, people who don't self-monitor are often more likely to show you their true self and tend to be the same person in every situation even if social expectations are different.
-These are the type of people who say that they "just can't change who they are" and need to be accepted for that.
+On the other hand, people who don't self-monitor are often more likely to show you their true selves and tend to be the same person in every situation even if social expectations are different.
+These, for example, can be the type of people who say that they "just can't change who they are" and need to be accepted for that.

-Those who self-monitor often have an internal checklist which they use to measure their behaviors against others.
-They're frequently used in schools and for small children who need to learn behaviors, but they are also used in adults or people with psychological dysfunctions which prevent them creating those actions normally.
+Those who self-monitor often have an internal checklist that they use to measure their behaviors against others.
+For those who don’t have this internal system, a physical checklist could help.
+These checklists are frequently used in schools and for small children who need to learn behaviors.
+They're also used with adults or with people who have psychological dysfunctions that prevent them from creating those actions normally.

-The difference with an internal self-monitoring checklist is that the person doing it is usually thinking things like "am I showing enough emotion?" or "should I be more sad about what is being said" because they need to evaluate the correct response to the situation.
-An external checklist in comparison would be one used to compare behaviors such as making eye contact or asking questions.
+The difference with an internal self-monitoring checklist is that the person doing it is usually thinking things like "am I showing enough emotion?" or "should I be sadder about what is being said?"
+This is because they need to evaluate the correct response to the situation.
+An external checklist, in comparison, would be one that is used to compare behaviors, such as making eye contact or asking questions.